 The post grad life

-Wright is a Shippensburg University graduate.
-Her column is published the last Monday of each month in the Education section.
+Wright, of Williamsport, graduated from Shippensburg University in May with a bachelor’s degree in communication and journalism.
+Her column prints the last Monday of each month in the Education section.